textadventures/quest/docs/tutorial/using_timers_and_turn_scripts.md

 title: Using timers and turn scripts
 ---

-In the previous section, we made a bee fly into the kitchen after the player opened a window.
+In a previous section, we made a bee fly into the kitchen after the player opened a window.
 We'll now make that bee a bit more annoying as it flies around the kitchen – every 20 seconds, it will buzz past the player.

 To do this, we will use a timer.
 This timer will only be activated when the player opens the window in the kitchen.
 When the timer is activated, every 20 seconds it will print the message "The bee buzzes past you.
 Pesky bee".
 This message will only be printed if the player is in the kitchen.